nanofuzz/nanofuzz-study/README.md

-# nanofuzz-study
+# NaNofuzz

-Examples for a user study on https://github.com/penrose/nanofuzz
+Examples for a user study on [NaNofuzz](https://github.com/penrose/nanofuzz).